Analog Quantum Simulation of Coupled Electron-Nuclear Dynamics in Molecules: Results

-cMQB devices such as trapped ions and cQED typically use bosonic modes to achieve entangling gates in digital quantum algorithms.
+Trapped ions and cQED typically use bosonic modes to achieve entangling gates in digital quantum algorithms.
 The quantum gates necessary to implement $\hat{\Lambda}^I$ are thus readily achieved with these architectures.
-However, because the entangling gates require a bosonic mode, certain bosonic modes must be reserved from those used to simulate nuclear vibrational degrees of freedom.
+However, since the entangling gates require a bosonic mode, some bosonic modes (the ``bus modes'') must be reserved from those used for simulating nuclear vibrational degrees of freedom.
 The total number of bosonic modes in the simulator must therefore be at least one greater than the total number of molecular vibrational modes.